verhulstm/inits-and-configs/readme.rst

-Michael Verhulst's Init Script For New Linux Workstations.
+Michael Verhulst's Init Scripts For New Linux Workstations.
 ===================================